nobody-famous/alive-lsp/README-dev.md

         sbcl --eval "(asdf:load-system :alive-lsp)" \
              --eval "(alive/server:start :port 8006)"
 ```
-The REPL can be run in a shell window from the Alive-lsp directory or in the
-`Terminal` view at the bottom of the VSCode workbench.
 * Use the **Developer: Reload Window** command to restart the extension.
 * Exercise the server via the Alive extension to invoke the broken server code.
   Some of this (e.g. acquiring defined packages)